Singleton Bounds for Entanglement-Assisted Classical and Quantum Error Correcting Codes: Attainability of the bounds: constructions

 While the Shannon-theoretic bounds from Theorem \ref{thm:iid-erasure} are met in the i.i.d.~limit by the direct coding theorem from \cite{HsiehWilde}, thus establishing that the region is indeed the capacity region of the erasure channel for any $q$ and and $\delta$, the analogous statement is far from clear for the zero-error coding problem via $\cE_{q,d-1,n}$.

-However, from our geometric analysis of the region at the end of Section \ref{sec:triple-tradeoff-erasure}, we can gain significant insight into this question.
-To start with, recall that it has two extreme points, $a_0=\bigl((n-d+1)\log q,0,0\bigr)$ and $a_{\log q}=\bigl(0,(n-d+1)\log q,(d-1)\log q\bigr)$, and we do know that for all sufficiently large $q$, they are both attained by well-known EACQ codes: \begin{itemize} \item In fact, $a_0$ corresponds to a classical MDS code, its $q$-ary symbols encoded into $A$ in an orthonormal basis; it has $Q=E=0$ and transmits $C=(n-d+1)\log q$ cbits, the maximum amount of information for a code capable of correcting $d-1$ erasures. \item On the other hand, $a_{\log q}$ corresponds to a ``maximum entanglement EAQECC'' as discussed in \cite[Sec.~V]{EAQECC-Singleton}, where it was linked to the entanglement-assisted quantum capacity of the i.i.d.~erasure channel (EAQ); it has $C=0$, transmits $Q=(n-d+1)\log q$ qubits and and consumes $E=(d-1)\log q$ ebits. \end{itemize}
+However, from our geometric analysis at the end of Section \ref{sec:triple-tradeoff-erasure} we can gain significant insight into this question as we show in Figures~\ref{fig:attainability}, \ref{fig:attainability:2} and \ref{fig:attainability:3} the Singleton bound region and the attainable portions within it.

+To start with, recall that it has two extreme points, $a_0=\bigl((n-d+1)\log q,0,0\bigr)$ and $a_{\log q}=\bigl(0,(n-d+1)\log q,(d-1)\log q\bigr)$, and we do know that for all sufficiently large $q$, they are both attained by well-known EACQ codes: \begin{itemize} \item In fact, $a_0$ corresponds to a classical MDS code, its $q$-ary symbols encoded into $A$ in an orthonormal basis; it has $Q=E=0$ and transmits $C=(n-d+1)\log q$ cbits, the maximum amount of information for a code capable of correcting $d-1$ erasures.
+It is well-known that such classical MDS codes exist for all prime powers $q\geq n-1$ (and for some non-prime-powers, too) \cite{MacWilliams-Sloane,Tolhuizen,Ball:MDS-conjecture}.

+\item On the other hand, $a_{\log q}$ corresponds to a ``maximum entanglement EAQECC'' as discussed in \cite[Sec.~V]{EAQECC-Singleton}, where it was linked to the entanglement-assisted quantum capacity of the i.i.d.~erasure channel (EAQ); it has $C=0$, transmits $Q=(n-d+1)\log q$ qubits and and consumes $E=(d-1)\log q$ ebits.
+In \cite[Sec.~V]{EAQECC-Singleton}, and references therein, it is discussed that for $q \geq n+1$ one can always construct EAQECC codes with arbitrary parameters. \end{itemize}